Trusted WordPress tutorials, when you need them most.

 For example, you may want to send members gifts and exclusive content.
 This allows you to add more perks to each membership plan than you would get from a simple paywall plugin.
 You can even offer free shipping for paid members.

-We also found that, like with the other paywall plugins, you can drip content using WooCommerce Memberships.
+You can also can drip content using WooCommerce Memberships.

 Besides that, we particularly appreciate its advanced control options.
 For instance, the plugin lets users restrict product viewing to only members.
 This way, only members can view your best, exclusive products.